grnet/kamaki/docs/usage.rst

 * the flavor id
 * the image id

 It is often the case that a user who works in the context command, needs to create a new VM, but doesn't know the flavor or image id of preference.
-Therefore, it is nessecary to list all available flavors (flavor-list) or images (image-list.
+Therefore, it is necessary to list all available flavors (flavor-list) or images (image-list.
 Both commands belong to different contexts.

 .. code-block:: console
     :emphasize-lines: 1